-The indicative medium-term demand for breadfruit is estimated to be some 35,000 tonnes per annum, valued at around FJD20 million.
-To put these estimates in prospective: i) the fresh market demand estimate is equivalent to only 2% of the projected demand taro as per the Taro Industry Plan and 2% of current potato imports; and, ii) breadfruit flour demand estimate is only 5% of current flour imports.
+The indicative medium-term demand for breadfruit is estimated to be some 35,000 tonnes per annum, valued at around FJD 20 million.
+To put these estimates in perspective: i) the fresh market demand estimate is equivalent to only 2% of current sales of taro and 2% of current potato imports; and, ii) breadfruit flour demand estimate is only 0.5% of current flour imports.
 The key variables driving this growth in estimated demand are:

-- A continuing high rate of urbanization in Fiji, coupled with increasing per capita income - Price relatives increasingly moving in favour of bread fruit compared with dalo and imported grains and potatoes.
+- A continuing high rate of urbanization in Fiji, coupled with increasing per capita income - Price relatives increasingly moving in favour of breadfruit compared with dalo, imported grains and potatoes.
 This is due to the impact of climate change and existing breadfruit orchards coming into full production and new breadfruit orchards being established. - Price relativities in favour of breadfruit flour will be further enhanced by the expected investment in breadfruit processing and technological advances in processing - Increasing public awareness of the costs and consequences of NCDs, together with the nutritional and health benefits of consuming breadfruit and breadfruit products. - The increasing availability of breadfruit products.
 For new innovative products increasing availability and promotion can be expected to generate its own demand